 - May not be the best option for larger breeds

-This fantastic no-pull option by Eagloo has all the key points of other harnesses on the list do like two leash attachment points, the front one to stop pulling when walking your dog, reflective trim and a robust handle for extra control but may be more affordable for some.
+This fantastic no-pull option by Eagloo has all the key points of other harnesses on the list.
+Two leash attachment points, the front one to stop pulling when walking your dog, reflective trim and a robust handle for extra control

-Easy to use, the quick snap buckles make it simple to put on and take off, while the fully adjustable chest and neck straps ensure a secure fit without putting pressure on your dog’s rib cage and can restrict dog’s movement.
+It may be more affordable for some and is Easy to use; the quick snap buckles make it simple to put on and take off.
+The fully adjustable chest and neck straps ensure a secure fit without putting pressure on your dog’s rib cage or restricting the dog’s movement.

-This is a good puppy harness for active dogs; it comes in a variety of colours and sizes, perfect for your furry fashionista.
+This is a good puppy harness for active dogs; it comes in various colours and sizes, perfect for your furry fashionista.

 - Some reviews mention it may not be the best for dogs with deep chests like Greyhounds.

 What to Look for When Choosing a Puppy Harness

 When searching for the best puppy harness on the market, it’s essential to know what to look for.
 Dog harnesses come in different shapes, materials and sizes, so it can be a bit mind-boggling if you’ve never chosen one.